 Limitations of Using BMI

-As a result, some of the increase in BMI that has happened between 1960 and 2010 could be due to an increase in muscle mass, but it is more likely that it's due to an increase in unhealthy, high-calorie foods and a decrease in activity levels.
+As a result, some of the increase in BMI that has happened between 1960 and now could be due to an increase in muscle mass, but it is more likely that it's due to an increase in unhealthy, high-calorie foods and a decrease in activity levels.